ucsb-cs32/s21/_lab/lab03.md

 some of the updated and new files in the starter code).
 At this point the code will not run until you aggregate the hospital data to the state level (very much like you did in lab02.

 Like in Lab02, this will involve creating the state level hospital data class (fill in stateHosp.h and stateHosp.cpp).
-Write the necessary code in dataAQ.h to support the aggregation.
-Your goal is to get the code to compile without the full hospital data, just aggregate and count how many hospitals there are for each state (to test your data structure choices).
+Write the necessary code in dataAQ.h to support the aggregation (similar to lab02).
+Your goal at this stage is to get the code to compile without the full hospital data, just aggregate and count how many hospitals there are for each state (to test your data structure choices).
 Right now hospitals only have identifying information (Name, city, state, and type as given to you).
 For now your state data should not include name and type.
 Think about why (how do we aggregate names? how could we aggregate types)?
-What other designs might make sense.
+What other designs might make sense?

 As with lab02, there are many correct solutions.
 I recommend using a hashmap of statenames to state hospital data.
-We won't be able to fully aggregate the data until you build up your 'rating' class, but get the code to work at this point so you can feel confident about what needs to happen next.
+You will not be able to fully aggregate the data until you build up your 'rating' class, but get the code to work at this point so you can feel confident about what needs to happen next.

-This task is very remniscent of lab02.
-It isn't meant to be boring, but an opportunity to practice the same skills again.
+This first task is very remniscent of lab02 and is meant as an opportunity to practice the same skills.

 Task 2
 ============
-Now, what gets interesting about aggregating hospital data is their ratings (and specifically the challenge of aggregating those ratings).
+Next we want to aggregate the full hospital data (including overall rating, mortality and readmission rates).

-Design and implement a 'rating' class that will allow our program the represent and aggregate both the numeric and string valued representation of hospital ratings.
+To accomplish this, you need to design and implement a 'rating' class that will allow our program to represent and aggregate both the numeric and string valued representation of hospital ratings.

-To accomplish this, you need to think about your design.
-A rating needs to simultaneously have a numeric and string rating.
+To accomplish this, you need to think about the class design.
+A rating needs to have a numeric value (for example using the scale used for overall rating) and be able to be printed as string rating (using the words already associated and assigned to the data).
+In addition, the string rating "below", "same" and "above" need to be able to be aggregated together.
+Think about this problem.
+We basically need a mapping between strings and a data type that is easier to aggregate.
+There are many possible solutions, but for this assignment, associated the same numerical scale (used for overall rating) to the string rating.

 One way to acccomplish some of the tasks we want when aggregating the data is by overloading mathematical operators.
 Specifically, think about the mathematical operators that will need to compute an average rating for the various hospital ratings we have identified.

+You also need to be very careful about edge cases, i.e. data that is unknown should not be included in any aggregation.
+This is both in terms of summing the rating and in dividing by the total count of the data.

 Task 3
 ============